-Growing up most girls had several women (besides their mother) whose footsteps they would like to follow in the future.
-Personally, as a child there weren’t any strong female leaders who I was determined to be like when I became a woman.
-Besides Mother Theresa, there weren’t any females in the media industry which I aspired to be like, or who I felt could be my voice until I was old enough to have my own voice.
+Growing up, most girls had several women (besides their mother) whose footsteps they would like to follow in the future.
+Personally, as a child, there weren’t any strong female leaders who I was determined to be like when I became a woman.
+Besides Mother Theresa, there weren’t any females in the media industry, which I aspired to be like, or who I felt could be my voice until I was old enough to have my voice.

-Today I am 2 months shy of 18 years old, the beginning of adulthood and it breaks my heart to think that there’s girls all over the world, especially in the U.S. who face the same problem that I once faced.
+Today I am 2 months shy of 18 years old, the beginning of adulthood, and it breaks my heart to think that there are girls all over the world, especially in the U.S., who face the same problem that I once faced.

-Indian actresses such as Priyanka Chopra (from ABC’s hit show Quantico) and Deepika Padukone (The Return of Xander Cage), Freida Pinto, and even Mindy Kaling have begun to open doors in the media for young South Asian girls all over America, but our fight for acceptance into mainstream society does not end there.
+Indian actresses such as Priyanka Chopra (from ABC’s hit show Quantico) and Deepika Padukone (The Return of Xander Cage), Freida Pinto, and even Mindy Kaling have begun to open doors in the media for young South Asian girls all over America.
+Still, our fight for acceptance into mainstream society does not end there.
 As a young woman, I have overcome years of constant teasing, insecurities, and being told no because I didn’t fit “the look.”
-As a multimedia artist, I am more determined than ever to showcase South Asian culture and its people, through writing, film, and art.
+As a multimedia artist, I am more determined than ever to showcase South Asian culture and its people through writing, film, and art.